-Ground cover plants are an integral tool in the gardener’s arsenal.
-Used right, they can dramatically change the way your garden looks and feels, and give you that polished, complete look that you often see in parks and stately homes.
+Ground cover plants can dramatically change the way your garden looks and feels to give your garden a polished and complete look that is seen in parks and stately homes.

-Ground cover plants are essentially low-level foliage and flowers that spread at the base of your borders, providing a carpeted effect that will fill any odd gaps and can also suppress weeds.
+These plants are low-level foliage and flowers that spread at the base of borders to provide a carpeted effect that will fill any odd gaps, and they can also benefit hugely by suppressing weeds.

-Some varieties also great to use as insulation for your soil, locking in moisture and keeping it warm during winter in the same way that mulching does.
+Some varieties are great to use as insulation for your soil, locking in moisture and keeping it warm during winter, in the same way that mulching does.
 They can even help with soil erosion, using their roots to hold everything together on steeper slopes during rainfall.